 Colours & Fires are an emotive acoustic indie folk band performing songs that will make you listen and sounds which will make you think.
 Their songs give an insight into a personal transformation across genders and relationships.
 They are active supporters of LGBT+ equality, specifically around transgender rights.
 Recent performances include Alphabet Soup, Oxjam Reading, Reading Pride, Readipop festival, Are you Listening Festival and Reading Beer Festival.

 For Trans Pride Brighton this year Colours and Fires have a special recording of their trans-centred song “Set Yourself Free”.

-Intricately arranged original songs performed on the Celtic lever harp, with themes of identity, gender and relationships.
+Esme Anderson plays intricately arranged original songs on the Celtic lever harp, with themes of identity, gender and relationships.